Pelicans vs. Mavericks Player Props Betting Odds

 |AST

-- The 25.5 points prop bet over/under set for Zion Williamson on Sunday is 2.0 more than his scoring average on the season (23.5).
+- Tuesday's over/under for Zion Williamson is 25.5 points.
+That is 2.0 more than his season average of 23.5.

 Get tickets for any NBA game this season at Ticketmaster!